ZhuangLab/storm-analysis/jupyter_notebooks/README.txt

 micrometry_mapping - Using micrometry to find the best affine transform between
                      two images.

+multiplane_mapping - How to measure a mapping file for multiplane analysis.

+multiplane_measure_psf - How to measure PSFs for multiplane analysis.

+multiplane_psfs_to_splines - Converting PSFs to splines for multiplane analysis.

 scmos_cal - How to calibrate your sCMOS camera.

 spliner_measure_psf - How to measure a PSF for Spliner.